ruthyklein/PracticumProject/README.md

 # Employee Management System

 Welcome to the Employee Management System project!
 This project aims to provide a comprehensive solution for managing employees within an organization, including features for adding, editing, deleting, and searching employees, as well as managing their positions.
-The system consists of both a client-side application built with Angular and a server-side application built with .NET .
+The system is designed to present a combination of different learning materials in a practical project while emphasizing quality implementation, code integrity, and systemic thinking.

 ## Project Overview

-The employee management system is designed to present a combination of different learning materials in a practical project while emphasizing quality implementation, code integrity and systemic thinking.
+The Employee Management System is designed to streamline employee management processes within organizations.
+It aims to solve the challenges of efficiently organizing and maintaining employee data, enhancing productivity, and ensuring data integrity.
+By adopting a layered architecture model, the project emphasizes better organization and maintainability, enabling seamless scaling and future enhancements.

 ## Project Structure